Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-subscription.md

 ## How can I activate the Slingshot subscription trial?

 In case you haven’t activated a Slingshot subscription before, you will be eligible for the 28-day free trial.
+If you are using Slingshot on desktop or web, the 28-day free trial will be activated automatically.

+If you're using Slingshot on macOS, iOS, or Android, you can head <a href="https://www.slingshotapp.io/en/help/docs/welcome-slingshot#how-can-i-get-slingshot" target="_blank">here</a>, choose your platform and follow the steps in order to activate the trial.

+## How can I reactivate my Slingshot subscription?

 You can activate it with the following steps:

 1. Log in to your *Slingshot* account.